-Let’s get down to business!
+Now let’s get down to business!

 So you’re booked to the gills and turning away clients left and right.
 Congratulations!
 You’re obviously in very high demand.
 But trying to squeeze in sessions during a small amount of free time can be a stressful endeavor.

 Now create a hypothetical schedule for how your week might look if photography was your only job.
 Are you able to fill a good chunk of your time with work?
 How many more sessions would you need to book to stay busy?

 Okay, maybe “excited” is too ambitious of a word.
-But the thought of doing those things for 90% of your week shouldn’t terrify or depress you.
+But the thought of doing these things for 90% of your week shouldn’t terrify or depress you.

 It’s great to have a hobby that you love.
-But when you love it more than your current job, you spend every waking moment working on it or thinking about it, and your family and friends rarely see you anymore, it may be time to consider making it your job!
+But when you love photography more than your current job, you spend every waking moment working on it or thinking about it, and your family and friends rarely see you anymore, it may be time to consider making it your job!

 What it comes down to is this: if your new photography career can earn you the kind of income you need to live the lifestyle you want, then there really isn’t much else standing in your way.

 Kelly Benton lives with her husband and two adorable dachshunds in Northeast Indiana, where she works from home as a Wedding Photographer.
 When she’s not photographing over people’s love, she’s a wannabe-rockstar triathlete with a penchant for funny movies and craft beer.
-Check out her blog or connect with her on Facebook.